-Your child over the age of 5, and still bedwetting?
+Is your child over the age of 5 and still bedwetting?
 Are you all sick of disturbed sleep, nightly changes of sheets, and endless washing?
-Alicia Eaton, Children’s Behavioural Specialist & Author has advice to help your child stop bedwetting with these top 10 tips from her book Words That Work: How to Get Kids to Do Almost Anything.
+Here is some advice help your child stop bedwetting with these top 10 tips from my book Stop Bedwetting in 7 Days.

 More than 750,000 children in the UK accidentally wet their beds at night.
 According to figures published by the British Medical Journal, 20% of five-year-olds have difficulty in controlling their bladders at nighttime and it remains a problem for 3% of all 15-year-olds.
-And in the US those percentages are similar.
+And in other countries those percentages are similar.

 The actual numbers are likely to be even higher as bedwetting is still a taboo subject which many parents are not happy to discuss – in many cases, it isn’t even talked about within the family.